 We hope this motorcycle inspires you to support Abbott House children by purchasing a raffle ticket or two!

 The one-of-a-kind motorcycle will be raffled off.
 Tickets are $100 each.
 Only 750 tickets will be sold and there are only 275 tickets left!
 Because of our generous sponsors, all of the proceed go directly to provide therapy and education for Abbott House children.

 History of the project

-Due to the success of the past motorcycle projects and the completion of three new therapeutic foster homes, Abbott House has decided to restart the motorcycle rebuild program with the youth living in the newly established therapeutic foster homes.
+Abbott House children have rebuilt five damaged motorcycles as part of the Helping With Horsepower program from 2011 to 2017 while rebuilding their own lives.
+Due to the success of the past motorcycle projects, Abbott House has decided to restart the motorcycle rebuild program with the youth living in newly established Bridges by Abbott House therapeutic foster homes.

-Build Abbott is a three month classroom project giving Rapid City’s Bridges by Abbott House foster children the practical, hands-on experience of repairing and customizing a motorcycle.
-This group will be redesigning a 2013 Harley Davidson Road King with 13,000 miles on it.
-They will assess the damage, take it apart and create a new paint design and a name for the motorcycle.
-All of the enhancements — paint color, individual design, new handle bars, saddle bags, exhaust and other features, and hands-on work helps our youth understand they have the power and the skills to improve the motorcycle all while improving their own lives.
+This re-established project brings together facilitators, Katie and James Washnok, owners of Blackout Industries, Black Hills Harley Davidson, a new group of youth and numerous sponsors.
+The facilitators and Abbott House foster children met frequently in the “shop” at Black Hills Harley Davidson to create a beautiful motorcycle with a uniqueness all its own.
+The four month hands-on project gave Bridges by Abbott House foster children the practical, hands-on experience of repairing and customizing a motorcycle while learning many life lessons.
+The young people assessed the damage on the motorcycle, took it apart, had a contest for the paint design and name of the motorcycle.
+They also selected all of the enhancements – color, individual design, new handle bars, saddle bags, exhaust and other features.
+Hands-on work helps our youth understand they have the power and the skills to improve the motorcycle all while improving their own lives.